-21. Prior to installation of any floodlighting or other form of external lighting, a lighting scheme shall be submitted to and approved in writing by the Local Planning Authority.
+22. Prior to installation of any floodlighting or other form of external lighting, a lighting scheme shall be submitted to and approved in writing by the Local Planning Authority.
 This shall include the following information:

-- a statement of frequency of use, and the hours of illumination: - a site plan showing the area to be lit relative to the surrounding area, indicating parking or access arrangements where appropriate, and highlighting any significant existing or proposed landscape or boundary features; - details of the number, location and height of the proposed lighting columns or other fixtures: - the type, number, mounting height and alignment of the luminaires; - the beam angles and upward waste light ratio for each light; - an isolux diagram showing the predicted illuminance levels at critical locations on the boundary of the site and where the site abuts residential properties or the public highway to ensure compliance with the institute of lighting engineers Guidance Notes for the reduction of light pollution to prevent light glare and intrusive light for agreed environmental zone; and - where necessary, the percentage increase in luminance and the predicted illuminance in the vertical plane (in lux) at key points.
+- a statement of frequency of use, and the hours of illumination;

+- a site plan showing the area to be lit relative to the surrounding area, indicating parking or access arrangements where appropriate, and highlighting any significant existing or proposed landscape or boundary features;

+- details of the number, location and height of the proposed lighting columns or other fixtures;

+- the type, number, mounting height and alignment of the luminaires;

+- the beam angles and upward waste light ratio for each light;

+- an isolux diagram showing the predicted illuminance levels at critical locations on the boundary of the site and where the site abuts residential properties or the public highway to ensure compliance with the institute of lighting engineers Guidance Notes for the reduction of light pollution to prevent light glare and intrusive light for agreed environmental zone; and

-Where new lighting is to be erected adjacent to the operational railway, the potential for train drivers to be dazzled must be eliminated.
-In addition, the location and colour of lights must not give rise to the potential for confusion with the signalling arrangements on the railway.
+- where necessary, the percentage increase in luminance and the predicted illuminance in the vertical plane (in lux) at key points.

-External lighting should be low level, avoiding the use of high intensity security lighting and should be designed to minimise light spill into adjacent habitat areas around the boundaries.
+External lighting should be low level, avoiding the use of high intensity security lighting and should be designed to miminise light spill into adjacent habitat areas around the boundaries.